-It is important that you carefully choose the right life insurance cover to adequately protect your loved ones from financial hardship, should you unexpectedly pass away and leave behind significant financial obligations to cover.
+It is important that you choose the right life insurance cover to adequately protect your loved ones from financial hardship, should you unexpectedly pass away and leave behind significant financial obligations to cover.
 Choosing the right life insurance won't bring you back, but it can give your family the financial security in the areas that matter e.g. the ability to pay off a mortgage.

 The purchase of adequate life insurance need not be as big a hassle as many people think it is.
 A key reason for Australia's current underinsurance crisis is that people simply feel overwhelmed by the different types of cover available.
 This article offers some simple steps help you determine an adequate level of cover to protect you and your family.

 - Consider each type of life insurance.

 - Consider your life stage.

 - Think of premium payments as a fixed expense.

 1. Know what you need your life insurance cover for

 Your personal circumstances will dictate both the types of cover you need and how much cover you need (based on the types of expenses you need to cover).
 Consider these scenarios:

 - If you are single, the cover you need will be sufficient to pay your bills, any outstanding mortgage debt, personal debt and coverage for your funeral costs.